johannes-b/keptn-user-stories/README.md

 - As a user, I want to get a notification for a problem including data from multiple sources.

-- [Disable Self-healing](disable_self_healing/): As a user, I want to disable self-healing for a certain time period.
+- [Disable Self-healing](disable_self_healing/): As a user, I want to disable self-healing for a certain time period; when updates are conducted which have an impact on a service's SLOs.

+- As a member of DevSecOps, I’d like the offending process restarted or new instance spawned after killing the bad process; when CPU utilization reached a certain threshold and process crashed affecting performance or failure rates increased

+- As a member of DevSecOps, I’d like the offending process restarted or new instance spawned after killing the bad process; when memory utilization reached a certain threshold and process crashed affecting performance or failure rates increased

+-	As a member of DevSecOps, I’d like disk space increased or a ticket filed to get them increased; when disk space is full and server crashed

 ### Platform - Execution Plane: